-GoT Season 8 Premier Date And Spoilers – What We Know So Far
+‘GoT’ Season 8 Premiere Date And Spoilers – What We Know So Far

 Game of Thrones Season 8 Spoilers

 As usual, here is your spoiler warning.
-If you haven’t seen the season 7 finale, turn back now.
+If you haven’t seen the Season 7 finale, turn back now.

 It looks like Dorne is done.
 Indira Varma has confirmed that Ellaria Sand won’t be back for Season 8, so without a major antagonist in the south, it looks like that particular pit of vipers is closed for now.